Tap here to get 5 Secrets to Stress Free Dinners

 (Between coming to pressure, the cook time, natural release, and quick release it will be about 34 minutes.)

 • When the 10 minutes is up and you have vented and fully released the pressure of your Instant Pot, open it.
-Remove the chicken, cut it to bite sized pieces (or shred in the IP).
-Return the chicken to the IP, add the peas, and the Cream of Condensed Chicken Soup.
+Remove the chicken, and cut it into bite-sized pieces (or shred it).
+Return the chicken to the Instant Pot and add the peas and the cream of chicken soup.
 Stir to combine and enjoy.

 Notes